Neurochemistry: History

 While neurochemistry as a recognized science is relatively new, the idea behind neurochemistry has been around since the 18th century.
 Originally, the brain had been thought to be a separate entity apart from the peripheral nervous system.
 Beginning in 1856, there was a string of research that refuted that idea.
 The chemical makeup of the brain was nearly identical to the makeup of the peripheral nervous system.
 The first large leap forward in the study of neurochemistry came from Johann Ludwig Wilhelm Thudichum, who is one of the pioneers in the field of "brain chemistry."
 He was one of the first to hypothesize that many neurological illnesses could be attributed to an imbalance of chemicals in the brain.
 He was also one of the first scientists to believe that through chemical means, the vast majority of neurological diseases could be treated, if not cured.

 Irvine Page (1901-1991) was an American psychologist that published the first major textbook focusing on neurochemistry in 1937.
 He had also established the first department that was solely devoted to the study of neurochemistry in 1928 at the Munich Kaiser Wilhelm Institute for Psychiatry.

 Back in the 1930s, neurochemistry was mostly referred to as "brain chemistry" and was mostly devoted to finding different chemical species without directly proposing their specific roles and functions in the nervous system.
 The first biochemical pathology test for any brain disease can be attributed to Vito Maria Buscaino (1887-1978), a neuropsychiatrist who studied schizophrenia.
-He found that treating her patients' urine who had schizophrenia, extrapyramidal disorders, or amentia, with 5% silver nitrate produced a black precipitate linked with an abnormal level of amines.
+He found that treating his patients' urine who had schizophrenia, extrapyramidal disorders, or amentia, with 5% silver nitrate produced a black precipitate linked with an abnormal level of amines.
 This became known as the "Buscaino Reaction."

 In the 1950s, neurochemistry became a recognized scientific research discipline.
 The founding of neurochemistry as a discipline traces its origins to a series of "International Neurochemical Symposia", of which the first symposium volume published in 1954 was titled Biochemistry of the Developing Nervous System.
 These meetings led to the formation of the International Society for Neurochemistry and the American Society for Neurochemistry.
 These early gatherings discussed the tentative nature of possible neurotransmitter substances such as acetylcholine, histamine, substance P, and serotonin.
 By 1972, ideas were more concrete.

 One of the first major successes in using chemicals to alter brain function was the L-DOPA experiment.
 In 1961, Walter Burkmayer injected L-DOPA into a patient with Parkinson's disease.
 Shortly after injection, the patient had a drastic reduction in tremors, and they were able to control their muscles in ways they hadn't been able to in a long time.
 The effect peaked within 2.5 hours and lasted approximately 24 hours.